Child care in Canada: Overview

 Child care in Canada includes formal care, such as day care, and informal child care arrangements that allow some parents to be actively engaged in the labour market.
-By 2019, in Canada, about 60% of children who were 0 to 5 years-old participated in day care arrangements.
+Prior to the implementation of the CWELCC, about 60% of children who were 0 to 5 years-old participated in day care arrangements, as of 2019.
 Of these, 52% were in formal day care settings and 26% were care for by a relative.
 About 40% of parents had difficulty finding child care arrangements.
 According to a Statistics Canada 2019 report, based on the "Survey on Early Learning and Child Care Arrangements" (SELCCA), "[c]hild care is an important economic contributor for families since provision of non-parental child care is a necessity for some parents to engage in the labour market or to study."

-A 2019 Child Care Advocacy Association of Canada report summarized the major challenges in the delivery of child care services, which included a "severe shortage of spaces, unaffordable fees, poor working conditions for early childhood educators (ECEs), service gaps that have led to the expansion of for-profit services, and programs of questionable quality."
+Leading up to the implementation of a national child-care program, a 2019 CCAAC report summarized the major challenges in the delivery of child care services as a "severe shortage of spaces, unaffordable fees, poor working conditions for early childhood educators (ECEs), service gaps that have led to the expansion of for-profit services, and programs of questionable quality."
 The report listed the most significant barriers that impeded the implementation of a national strategy for ELCC as "Canadian federalism, an unwillingness to allocate sufficient public funding, and the contested historical belief that publicly-funded child care should be treated as "welfare" rather than a universal entitlement."